Independent radio station in Cambodia shut on order of PM - NewsBreak

 Independent radio station in Cambodia shut on order of PM

-One of Cambodia’s last free media outlets, Voice of Democracy radio, ceased operations on Monday after Prime Minister Hun Sen ordered its closure for allegedly slandering his son in a story.
+One of Cambodia’s last free media outlets, Voice of Democracy radio, on Monday ceased operations after Prime Minister Hun Sen ordered its closure for allegedly slandering his son by misreporting a story about aid to earthquake-struck Turkey.

-The story, which was also published on the website of VoD, as the station is better known, said that Hun Sen’s son, Lt.
-Gen. Hun Manet, had signed a donation on his father’s behalf of $100,000 for Turkey earthquake relief.
+The story, which was also published on the website of VoD, as the station is better known, claimed that Hun Sen’s son, Lt.
+Gen. Hun Manet, had signed the document on his father’s behalf authorizing the $100,000 donation for quake relief aid.

 Hun Sen said the article misinterpreted the facts and that only the prime minister has the authority to make decisions on foreign aid.
 VoD acknowledged it had made a mistake, but that did not satisfy Hun Sen, who has ruled Cambodia with an iron fist for 38 years, during which he has cracked down on critics and independent media.

-VoD has reported extensively on sensitive issues such as land grabbing and criminal gangs operating with near impunity to carry out internet scams with people, especially foreigners, tricked into working under conditions of near slavery.
-A previous media clampdown has already forced several outlets out of business on disputed grounds that they had not properly paid their taxes .
+VoD has reported extensively on sensitive issues such as land-grabbing and criminal gangs operating with near impunity to carry out internet scams with people, especially foreigners, tricked into working under conditions of near-slavery.
+The media clampdown has already hounded several outlets out of business on disputed grounds that they had not properly paid their taxes.

 Phil Robertson, deputy Asia director of Human Rights Watch, said the Cambodian government "has never liked VoD’s reporting, and given Prime Minister Hun Sen’s authoritarian attitude towards independent media, it’s likely VoD have been living on borrowed time for a while.”